levidsmith/LeaderboardExample/README.txt

 DESCRIPTION

 This is an example of how to make a leaderboard for a Unity game using PHP and MySQL.
+This requires the user to manually enter their name in a text box.
+If the same name is used more than once, then only the highest score for that name is displayed.
 This example requires Unity5 for the UI components.

 INSTALLATION